airbytehq/airbyte/docs/integrations/sources/notion.md

 :::

 2. Fill out the form.
-Make sure to check **Read content** and check any other [capabilities](https://developers.notion.com/reference/capabilities) you want to authorize.
+Make sure to check **Read content** and any other [capabilities](https://developers.notion.com/reference/capabilities) you want to authorize.
 3. Click **Submit**.
 4. In the **Integration type** section, select either **Internal integration** (token authorization) or **Public integration** (OAuth2.0 authentication).
 5. Check the capabilities you want to authorize.